 Ch 6.Open Source Networking Solutions for Flex Applications

-Open sourcing of Flex framework in general and its communication protocols and server-side components in particular play an important role in adoption of Flex by enterprises.
-While large scale applications most likely will be empowered by LCDS, the smaller ones will find open source server-side components very useful.
-BlazeDS is an open source implementation of the highly-compressed AMF communication protocol by Adobe, and this chapter will unleash its power illustrating both polling and server-side push techniques with this cost effective and efficient solution for RIA.
-Third-parties offer their versions of AMF implementation and we’ll provide a brief review of such software.
+Open-sourcing of Flex framework in general and its communication protocols and server-side components in particular play an important role in the adoption of Flex by enterprises.
+While large scale applications most likely will be empowered by LCDS, the smaller ones will find open-source server-side components very useful.
+BlazeDS is an open-source implementation of the highly-compressed AMF communication protocol by Adobe, and this chapter will unleash its power illustrating both polling and server-side push techniques with this cost-effective and efficient solution for RIA.
+Third parties offer their versions of AMF implementation and we’ll provide a brief review of such software.

 Ch 7.Enterprise Portals and Workflows with Adobe LiveCycle

 While RIA with Flex is more engaging and user friendly than their DHTML peers, they have to be architected not as monolithic slow-loaded monsters, but rather as modularized applications that initially load only the minimal amount of code with lazy loading of the rest of the modules on an as-needed basis.
 In this chapter we’ll talk about actual vs. perceived performance improvements and various techniques of splitting the project into a set of loosely coupled modules and libraries, which besides minimizing the size of the code helps in splitting the work between different developers working on the project .

 Ch 9.
 Workforce Automation with AIR